maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/more-voting-info/political-parties.md

 - Peace and Freedom Party
 - Republican Party

-For more information, visit the [California Secretary of State](http://www.sos.ca.gov/elections/political-parties/qualified-political-parties/).
+For more information, visit the [California Secretary of State](http://www.sos.ca.gov/elections/political-parties/qualified-political-parties/) or read [How to Choose a Political Party](http://www.easyvoterguide.org/wp-content/uploads/2010/09/2020-PoliticalParties-EN.pdf).